RayHightower/RayHightower.com/_posts/2024-07-08-antifragile-by-nassim-nicholas-taleb.markdown

 <img src="/images/antifragile.jpg" align="right" width="150" alt="Antifragile by Nassim Nicholas Taleb" title="Antifragile by Nassim Nicholas Taleb" />

-Fragile objects break easily.
+Fragile objects are easy to break.
 Drop a glass on a concrete floor, and it will shatter.

-What is the opposite of fragile?
-Some would say _robust_.
+Now, what is the opposite of fragile?
+Some people might say _robust_.

-Author Nassim Nicholas Taleb offers a different answer.
+However, author Nassim Nicholas Taleb offers a different answer.
+Taleb argues that the opposite of fragile is not robust, but _antifragile_.

 ### One Antifragile Example

-One example of an antifragile system: Fire.
-If you light a match, you can easily blow it out with one puff of breath.
-But if you build a robust campfire, that fire is not easily extinguished.
-In fact, blowing on the fire will make the flames hotter.
+Fire can be fragile or antifragile, depending on the size of the flame.
+For example, light a single match and you can easily blow it out with one puff of breath.

+But if you blow on a larger flame, like a campfire, that flame is not easy to extinguish.
+In fact, those of us with camping experience know that blowing on a campfire will make the flames hotter.

-A single match is fragile.
-A campfire is antifragile.
+A single match is fragile, while a campfire is antifragile.

-Now, how does one apply this knowledge to business systems?
+Why does a business leader care about antifragility?

 <!--more-->